Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/app-metadata/_index.md

 partyTypesAllowed | A collection of flags that controls what type of instance owners new instances can be created for.
 See [PartyTypesAllowed](#partytypesallowed) autoDeleteOnProcessEnd | A value indicating whether an instance will be automatically deleted once the process ends.
 This can be used by highly sensitiv applications to force an instance delete instead of sending the instance to the archive. presentationFields | A collection of presentation fields.
 See [PresentationField](#presentationfield).
-Currently not in use.
+Currently not in use. eFormidling | The configuration for the eFormidling integration for the application.
+See [eFormidlingContract](#eFormidlingContract).

 ## DataType